Bit-Quill/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheReadWriteSplittingPlugin.md

 When using the read-write splitting plugin against RDS or Aurora clusters, you do not have to supply multiple instance URLs in the connection string.
 Instead, supply just the URL for the initial instance to which you're connecting.
 You must also include either the failover plugin or the Aurora host list plugin in your plugin chain so that the driver knows to query Aurora for its topology.
 See the section on [loading the read-write splitting plugin](#loading-the-read-write-splitting-plugin) for more info.
 ### Using the Read-Write Splitting Plugin against Non-RDS Clusters

 If you are using the read-write splitting plugin against a cluster that is not hosted on RDS or Aurora, the plugin will not be able to automatically acquire the cluster topology.
 Instead, you must supply the topology information in the connection string as a comma-delimited list of multiple instance URLs.
-The first instance in the list must be the writer instance:
+The first instance in the list must be the writer instance.

+If you are using a single writer instance, the first instance in the list must be the writer instance and you must enable the `singleWriterConnectionString` property:

 ```
+properties.setProperty(ConnectionStringHostListProvider.SINGLE_WRITER_CONNECTION_STRING.name, "true");
 String connectionUrl = "jdbc:aws-wrapper:mysql://writer-instance-1.com,reader-instance-1.com,reader-instance-2.com/database-name"
 ```